 In her own music she is interested in the balance between strictly dictated elements and more aleatoric notation.
 Her relationship to the standard repertoire is often integrated in subtle ways beneath the foreground of the music.
 A violinist and violist herself, she finds string instruments endlessly fascinating.
 Improvisation is a core part of her writing process and she often starts her work as voice memos or graphic scores.
 In 2018, her string quartet, The Shapes of Stories, was read by the Arditti Quartet.
 Her work has been heard in Benaroya Hall, Duncan Recital Hall, the Moody Center for the Arts, and has been privately recorded.

 She completed her master’s degree in orchestral conducting at The Juilliard School studying with David Robertson and received a bachelor in music composition cum laude from Rice University.
-She is now pursuing an artist diploma at the Colburn Conservatory of Music in Los Angeles, where she studies under the guidance of Esa-Pekka Salonen in the Negaunee Conducting Program as a Salonen Fellow.
+She also received an artist diploma at the Colburn Conservatory of Music in Los Angeles, where she studied under the guidance of Esa-Pekka Salonen in the Negaunee Conducting Program as a Salonen Fellow.
 She has studied composition with Kurt Stallmann, Arthur Gottschalk, Karim Al-Zand, and Richard Lavenda.
-She has attended the Gstaad Festival Conducting Academy where she worked with Johannes Schlaefli, Jaap van Zweden, and Baldur Brönnimann and the Eastern Music Festival where she worked with Gerard Schwarz.
-In her free time, she enjoys biking, playing Ultimate Frisbee, and reading.
+She has attended the Gstaad Festival Conducting Academy, the Aspen Conducting Academy, and the Eastern Music Festival.
+In her free time, she enjoys biking, playing Ultimate Frisbee, shooting film photography, and reading.